 Holy Week begins with the remembrance of Jesus’s humble yet triumphant entry into Jerusalem.
 Our service begins with the Liturgy of the Palms and includes the reading of the Passion Gospel.
 The service closes in silence as we walk together into Holy Week.

 Calvary’s labyrinth will be available in the Great Hall for private walks and meditations.
 Labyrinths have been spiritual symbols of pilgrimage for Christians for centuries.
 A pilgrimage is often regarded as a journey to a holy place.
 A labyrinth journey also gives us a place to remember, recognize, and welcome God’s holy presence at the center of our lives.
-If your group would like to schedule a facilitated walk, contact Lynda Gayle Deacon.

 On the night before he died, Jesus broke bread with his friends and gave us his final mandate: to love another.
 Our service includes Holy Eucharist and the stripping of the altar.
 We end in the darkness, prepared for a long night waiting in Gethsemane.

-Children ages 3 through second grade are invited to follow the cross during the Sequence Hymn at the 7 p.m. service to a special Children’s Chapel with Holy Eucharist in the Great Hall.
+Children age 3 through second grade are invited to follow the cross during the Sequence Hymn at the 7 p.m. service to a special Children’s Chapel with Holy Eucharist in the Great Hall.
 Parents may pick up their children in the Great Hall at the end of the service.

 Way of the Cross: After the mid-day Good Friday liturgy, at approximately 12:45 p.m., gather at the Calvary altar to begin praying the Way of the Cross which will continue on a walk through our downtown neighborhood.
-If you choose to join the walk, dress accordingly, especially with regard to footwear, as the walk will be 2-3 miles, and will take approximately 2 hours.
+If you choose to join the walk, dress accordingly, especially with regard to footwear, as the walk will be 2-3 miles and will take approximately 2 hours.

 Join us for The Great Vigil of Easter.
-This service marks the movement from darkness to light as we celebrate the hope given us by Christ’s empty tomb.
+This service marks the movement from darkness to light as we celebrate the hope given to us by Christ’s empty tomb.
 We gather to light the New Fire, hear readings chronicling God’s saving deeds in history, and celebrate the first Eucharist of Easter.
 Bring bells or other noisemakers to announce the coming of the light, and stay afterward for a Great Paschal Party.

 Easter morning celebrates the risen Christ with songs and shouts of Alleluia!
-Celebrate the joy of new life at 7:30 a.m., or at 9 & 11 a.m. with brass, timpani, choir, and children’s chapel.
+Celebrate the joy of new life at 7:30 a.m. or at 9 & 11 a.m. with brass, timpani, choir, and children’s chapel.